Woodland trail on the Compostela Trail, Tui to Santiago | Janet Oldham

 Read this UTracks Traveller story about walking the Portuguese Camino in Winter

-Like most people who decide to embark on a Camino, Janet Oldham was completely surprised to find that there are actually a lot more trails than just the popular Camino Frances (the classic 800km pilgrimage from St Jean du Pont in France across northern Spain to Santiago).
+Like most people who decide to embark on a Camino, Janet Oldham was completely surprised to find that there are actually a lot more trails than just the popular Camino Frances (the classic 800km pilgrimage from St Jean Pied de Port in France across northern Spain to Santiago).

 After some research, Janet decided to walk a section of the Portuguese Camino that starts in the riverside town of Tui and ends in Santiago, the final resting place of St James.
 What makes her decision all the more unusual is her timing – she reached the Santiago de Compostela Cathedral on Christmas Eve.